JeffreyPhelps/Patatap/README.md

 # Patatap
-A fun sound effects app built with jQuery, Paper.js, and Howler.js
+A fun sound effects app built with JavaScript and the Paper.js and Howler.js JavaScript libraries